peter1357908/Ren-chan/README.md

         1. load all the environment variabels from `config.env`
     1. set up the non-slash Discord commands
     1. set up command error handlers (both slash and non-slash)
 - `start.sh` and `deploy.sh`: entry points of the bot as a Python application.
-See [Running the bot](#running-the-bot).
+    - `start.sh`:
+        1. if the bot is currently running, kill it (based on the presence of `app.pid` file)
-    - `start.sh` runs the bot in the background and tracks its PID.
-Normally, you shouldn't run this directly from the terminal -- run `deploy.sh` instead.
+        1. runs the bot under `pipenv` in the background and tracks its PID in `app.pid`.
     - `deploy.sh`:
         1. pulls from remote
         1. installs latest depdendencies according to `Pipfile.lock`
-        1. kills the old instance of the bot if it was running
-        1. calls `start.sh` inside the `pipenv`.
+        1. calls `start.sh`.
 - `/ext/`: Discord bot extensions (each extension is a suite of slash commands and their helper functions)
     - `Utilities`: various utilities, including recording in-person games, managing club membership, etc.